d-davidson/OrchidAPI/api-doc.md

 **Arguments**:

-  start       - Start time (server time in epoch milliseconds, UTC). stop        - Stop time (server time in epoch milliseconds, UTC).
-If not specified default to time of latest server event available." count       - Number of events to return.
-If not specified, return all events. stream_ids  - Comma separated string of stream IDs.
-If specified, only retrieve events for listed streams. event_types - Comma servers string of event types.
+  `start`       - Start time (server time in epoch milliseconds, UTC).

+  `stop`        - Stop time (server time in epoch milliseconds, UTC).
+If not specified default to time of latest server event available.

+  `count`       - Number of events to return.
+If not specified, return all events.

+  `stream_ids`  - Comma separated string of stream IDs.
+If specified, only retrieve events for listed streams.

+  `event_types` - Comma servers string of event types.
 If specified, only retrieve the listed event types.

 <a id="orchid_api.OrchidAPI.get_camera_stream_event_histogram"></a>